Sourdough Artisan Bread

 3. Gently shake the bowl–the dough should jiggle

-4. The edges of the dough should dome down toward the bowl
+4. The edges of the dough should dome in toward the center of the bowl

 Divide/PreShape/Bench Rest